iamvishnuks/CCL/getting_started/linux_setup.md

-# Guide to Using Linux for Teaching
+# Guide to Install Linux

 ## Option 1: Linux on a Virtual Machine (VM)